-- · Certain legal and accounting fees. - Custodial fees (for example, trust account). - Casualty and theft losses of property used in performing services as an employee from federal Form 4684, line 32 and 38b, or federal Form 4797, line 18a. - Deduction for repayment of amounts under a claim of right if \$3,000 or less. - · Excess deduction on termination of an estate or trust.
+- · Certain legal and accounting fees. - Custodial fees (for example, trust account). - Casualty and theft losses of property used in performing services as an employee from federal Form 4684, line 32 and 38b, or federal Form 4797, line 18a. - Deduction for repayment of amounts under a claim of right if \$3,000 or less

-Claim of Right - If you had to repay an amount that you included in your income in an earlier year, because at the time you thought you had an unrestricted right to it, you may be able to deduct the amount repaid from your income for the year in which you repaid it.
+Claim of right - If you had to repay an amount that you included in your income in an earlier year, because at the time you thought you had an unrestricted right to it, you may be able to deduct the amount repaid from your income for the year in which you repaid it.
 If the amount you repaid is less than \$3,000, the deduction is subject to the 2% AGI limit for California purposes.
 If you are deducting the repayment for California, enter the allowable deduction on line 21.